indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 Recover Administration Account
 ----------------------------------

-*indico_admin* script allows you to recover administrator account.
+*indico_admin* script allows you to recover any administrator account.
 It can:

 * grant administrator privileges to any existing user (by user id)